Found by AI

 Channel Allocation Monthly Spend ($30K budget) Priority Tactics

-SEO / Content 30% $9,000 Pillar content, comparison pages, integration pages, G2 / Capterra optimization
+SEO / Content 30% $9,000 Pillar content, comparison sections, integration pages, G2 / Capterra optimization

 GEO 25% $7,500 Answer capsules for category queries, attribution-dense thought leadership, Reddit / community presence